WeblateOrg/weblate/docs/admin/projects.rst

 Adding translation projects and components
 ------------------------------------------

-.. versionchanged:: 3.2

-   An interface for adding projects and components is included, and you no longer have to use :ref:`admin-interface`.

-.. versionchanged:: 3.4

-   The process of adding components is now multi staged, with automated discovery of most parameters.

 Based on your permissions, new translation projects and components can be created.
 It is always permitted for users with the :guilabel:`Add new projects` permission, and if your instance uses billing (e.g. like